brudulje/960/README.md

 The process of choosing the position is as follows:

-Choose a random number 0-3.
+- Choose a random number 0-3.
 Place the *light-squared bishop* on the b, d, f or h file accordingly.

-Choose a random number 0-3.
+- Choose a random number 0-3.
 Place the *dark-squared bishop* on the a, c, e or g file accordingly.

 Now, there are six empty squares.
-For the rest of th eprocedure, we count only empty squares, starting closest to the a-file.
-Choose a random number 0-5 and place the *queen* accordingly.
+For the rest of the procedure, we count only empty squares, starting closest to the a-file.

+- Choose a random number 0-5 and place the *queen* accordingly.

-Choose a random number 0-4, place a *knight* accordingly.
+- Choose a random number 0-4, place a *knight* accordingly.

-Choose a random number 0-3, place the other *knight* accordingly.
+- Choose a random number 0-3, place the other *knight* accordingly.

 Now there are three empty squares, and the *king* and both *rooks* are left.

-The king should be in the middle and the rooks on the tow last empty squares.
+- The king should be in the middle and the rooks on the two last empty squares.

-The black and white pieces are symmetricl.
+The black and white pieces are symmetrical.
 If white has a knight on the a-file, so does black.
 If white has a rook on the f-file, so does black.

 This is the process detailed by the `-v` option.